sbt/sbt.github.com/src/jekyll/community-plugins.md

            Developers who contribute their plugins into the community organization will still retain control over their repository and its access.
 The Goal of the SBT organization is to organize SBT software into one central location.

+           A side benefit to using the SBT organization for projects is that you can us gh-pages to host websites in the http://scala-sbt.org domain.

        - name: 'Community Plugin Build'
          id: 'pluginbuild'